Saturday March 2, 1994, 4:25am

 BACK TO THE HOTEL

-At the hotel, Steve, two other guys and the band’s techs were watching porno on the TV and they were smoking a joint.
-[Editor's Note: Classy, no?]
+At the hotel, Steve, two other guys and the band’s techs were watching porn on the TV and they were smoking a joint.
 Immediately there, Steve pulls out a bunch of white powder and puts it on the table.

 He shows me his drivers license and started telling stories about going on a Burger King bonanza and hanging out in Amsterdam’s red light district.
 [Editor's Note: I was pretty naive and didn't know what he was pulling out a card for.
 I thought "why the hell are you showing me your driver's license?']